-6.1.1 System 1
+6.1.1 TFI Spring system

-The System 1 can be added on the mooring lines of a floating platform, to change the mooring system response and reduce the peak loads.
+The TFI spring system is a technology developed by Irish company Technology From Ideas.
+It is a tailored shaped plastic spring with a steel structure that can be added on the mooring lines of a floating platform, to change the mooring system response and reduce the peak loads.
 It features a variable axial stiffness and that acts as a shock absorber.
+Figure 6-1 is an illustration of the technology.
 It fits in any mooring type (catenary, semi-taut, TLP) and works with any line material (chain, rope, synthetic fibre).